Hunter Brown

-Hunter Noah Brown (born August 29, 1998) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+Hunter Noah Brown (born August 29, 1998), nicknamed "Diesel", is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
 He played college baseball at Wayne State University.
 The Astros selected him in the fifth round of the 2019 MLB draft, and he made his MLB debut in 2022.
+In 2025, Brown was named to his first All-Star game.

 Early life

-Born in Detroit, Michigan, Brown grew up in St. Clair Shores, Michigan.
-He attended Lakeview High School, where he played catcher and pitcher.
+Born in Detroit, Michigan, Hunter Brown grew up in St. Clair Shores, Michigan.
+He attended St. Isaac Jogues elementary school, followed by Lakeview High School, where he played catcher and pitcher.

-While Justin Verlander was pitching the for the Detroit Tigers, Brown grew up idolizing him and would frequently attend games at Comerica Park.
-Late in the 2022 season, Verlander landed on the injured list due to a right calf issue, and the Houston Astros called Brown up to the major leagues.
-The two pitchers became teammates.